naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the cat sit on the computer?
-To keep an eye on the mouse!
+Why did the proton bring the electron to the party?
+Because it had a positive charge.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)